arcadexyz/v2-contracts/notes/UPGR.md

 OR\
 Use the eternal storage pattern where the implementation contract never declares any variables of its own, but stores them in a mapping, causing Solidity to save them in arbitrary positions of storage based on their assigned names.

+**IMPORTANT note: it is possible to be inadvertently changing the storage variables of your contract by [changing its parent contracts](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable#modifying-your-contracts).
+Also pay attention to the workaround at the bottom of linked page.**

 # Sample UUPS Projects
 - Compound uses an append only storage contract to mitigate storage clashes for changes to their (Comptroller Contract)[https://github.com/compound-finance/compound-protocol/blob/v2.8.1/contracts/ComptrollerStorage.sol#L97].
 - The upgrade-safe fork of OpenZeppelin Contracts uses a pattern where they “reserve” space for future space variables in the base contract by declaring dummy variables.